MicrosoftDocs/Advertising-docs/Advertising/scripts/examples/authenticating-with-google-services.md

 - When asked to specify a redirect URI, use https://developers.google.com/oauthplayground.

-- After setting up your credentials and defining your client, copy the client ID and client secret to use steps 4 and 5 below.
+- After setting up your credentials and defining your client, copy the client ID and client secret to use in steps 4 and 5 below.

 > [!NOTE]
 > The following steps may change as Google updates their user experience (UX).
 In the case that the steps no longer align with the UX, read the Google docs mentioned at the beginning of the topic to determine the new flow, or simply navigate the UX looking for similar steps.